arialdomartini/fscheck-doc-samples/README.md

 Given that the existing documentation targets v2, this project can assist in pinpointing the breaking changes that need to be addressed in the documentation.

+## Possible enhancements

+* The `Get via NuGet` menu targets directly the NuGet page.
+It would be nicer to have a doc page with some instructions.